regreen/EMBD_public/embryocrop/README_embryocrop.md

 f. nWells (line 19): the number of wells used
 g. pointVisits (line 20): the maximum number of point visits (per well)

 h.
-In line 10 find the location currently occupied by ëCV1000/í and input the outer folder used in your file path.
-To avoid issues, use the following convention: ëXXXXXXX/í.
+In line 10 find the location currently occupied by ‚ÄòCV1000/‚Äô and input the outer folder used in your file path.
+To avoid issues, use the following convention: ‚ÄòXXXXXXX/‚Äô.
 i.
 In Line 12, input a valid file path for storing aspect ratio data for the cropped.
 j.
 In Lines 15, 16, 17, and 18 input True/False for whether you would like your images to go through the following processing:
 i.
 Drift Correction (Line 15)
 ii.
 Background Subtract (Line 16), feature size should be defined as 41 for GLS strain and 201 for MS strain.
 Background Subtract must be done in conjunction with Attenuation Correction. iii.
 Attenuation Correction (Line 17) iv.
 AP Rotate (Line 18)
 2. Once all the changes have been made to tailor the program for your data, you may begin cropping.
-This is done by selecting the green play icon in the toolbar, this will have a drop down menu where you select ìRun Asî and then ìPython Runî.
+This is done by selecting the green play icon in the toolbar, this will have a drop down menu where you select ‚ÄúRun As‚Äù and then ‚ÄúPython Run‚Äù.
 Alternatively, activate the environment and run from PyCharm terminal (described above at the end of the PyCharm section).
 3. The Program will then begin cropping your images, this may take a few hours depending on the number of images that need to be processed.
 Once completed, a series of small windows containing embryo images will open; this will allow you to curate the cropped data before saving (i.e. delete embryos that are cut off, out of focus, or poorly cropped can be deleted).
 Good!
 Bad!!